nre-learning/nrelabs-curriculum/lessons/lesson-25/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 7)">Run this snippet</button>

-This concludes ourJunos JET gRPC demostration.
+This concludes our Junos JET gRPC demostration.
 In the next lesson are we going explore closed loop automation by employing both JET Notification Service and JET RPC.